JehyeonKweon/Image_classification/module.md

 1. What sources have you selected to learn the technical material?

     * Youtube
+    * Tensorflow web page
-    * Google
+    * Chat GPT

 2. What is your plan to practice the new material?
 In other words, what is the order in which you plan to learn the material before working on your demonstration software?

-    1. learning method and library from youtube video
+    1. learn basics from youtube video
-    2. get photos to classification
-    3. debugging
+    2. code by self
+    3. trouble shooting by googling and asking Chat GPT

 3. What demonstration software do you plan on submitting at the end of the Sprint (note that this can and may change)?

-    >> Image identificate software
+    * Image classification

 4. Identify the days, times, and locations that you will work on the module.

-    >> Everyday 5 to 6 pm at home.
+    * Everyday 5 to 6 pm at home.

 5. Identify both a technical risk and a behavioral risk that you antcipate may occur during this Sprint.
 What is your mitgigation plan?

-    >> Never used tensorflow library, so it will take time which means cannot be finished on time.
+    * Never used tensorflow library, so it will take time which means cannot be finished on time.
-    >> behavioral risk could be turn off the lap top without saving.
+    * behavioral risk could be turn off the lap top without saving.

 ## Part 2 - Time Log